fbpx ...

 First, by regularly contributing dollars out of your paycheck to these various workplace retirement plans, you’re effectively implementing a dollar cost averaging strategy by regularly investing in the market.
 That approach, combined with both the growth of those investments and the reinvestment of cashflow generated allows the value of your retirement plan to compound over time.
 If done over long periods of time, that compounding can really start to add up and eventually when you retire, you can withdraw from those portfolios to fund your lifestyle.

-With that explanation out of the way, on to the different types of plans you may be navigating…
+With that out of the way, on to the different types of plans you may be navigating…

 401(a) Plan: Flexibility and Employer Contributions